-By putting the contestations of the liberal script in a broader historical, global, and comparative perspective, the Cluster aspires to answer the following three sets of research questions:1.
-Contestations
+By putting the contestations of the liberal script into a broader historical, global, and comparative perspective, SCRIPTS aspires to answer the following three sets of research questions:

 To what extent do current challengers target the liberal script?
-Are alternative concepts of political and social order that claim universal validity on the rise, or are they varieties of existing liberal ideas?2.
-Causes
+Are alternative concepts of political and social order that claim universal validity on the rise or are they varieties of existing liberal ideas?

 What are the causes of these contestations?
 Under which conditions does the liberal script lose or gain attractiveness, and what are the drivers of the rise of alternative scripts?
-To what extent are the causes of current contestations different from earlier ones?3.
-Consequences
+To what extent are the causes of current contestations different from earlier ones?

 What are the consequences of the intensified contestations of the liberal script and the potential rise of alternatives for politics, societies, and individuals, as well as the challenges the world is facing in the 21st century?